wryang/DIP-Filter/README.md

 Objective
 ----------
-This project aims to implement the recognition of handwritten Arabic numerals
+This project aims to implement the recognition of handwritten Arabic numerals using Geometric Invariant Moment

 Design
 ----------

 Tranning Template
 - Firstly, attain the templates of 0-9 numbers for next step
 ```matlab